PhilipLGQ/data_story/index.md

 <img src="img/varroa_annotated.png">

+From the result, we can see that the topic shifts significantly over different years and we can generally observe how crypto evolves during the past five years.
+In 2015, Bitcoins started to pop up and people were realizing the value of Bitcoin in the realm of payment methods.
+It demonstrates the very beginning of blockchain technology, especially Bitcoin, in the public realm.
+In 2016, more cryptos were coming into the market and economic system more deeply, including Ethereum, also one of the new cryptos and the hottest one in 2016.
+Etheruem received more discussions due to a new kind of blockchain technology used for it and it shows right after the beginning of Bitcoin, the development in blockchain technology developed very fast within one year.
+At the same time, crypto companies were urged to expand the influence of crypto by looking for financial institutions to support them.
+Also from the topic, we can observe there are interest conflicts between banks and crypto companies.

 ## Sentiment Analysis
 #### Subtitle

+Now let’s take a look at people’s sentiment towards cryptos.
 We divide different periods basically by one year except for the time period around the beginning of 2018.

 We first make a very general analysis over all quotations.